azimuth-cloud/.github/profile/README.md

 Azimuth enables scientists to:

-* Create a Machine in seconds, a Cluster in minutes
+* Create a Kubernetes or Slurm Cluster in minutes
 * One click SSO into Desktop and Applications
 * Securely share Applications with external users
 * Monitoring of Performance, Utilization and Cloud Capacity